Skip to content

 S21(f)=Vtransmitted+(f)Vincident+(f)S_{21}(f) = \frac{V_{transmitted}^+(f)}{V_{incident}^+(f)}

-The Normal mesh density uses roughly 10 cells per wavelength at the center frequency, which is adequate for a first-pass assessment.
-Fine mesh will increase cell count by 8× and take proportionally longer, but is needed when the via barrel diameter is less than 3× the mesh cell size.
+The Normal mesh density uses roughly 10 cells per wavelength at the center frequency.
+That's adequate for a first-pass assessment and runs pretty quickly.
+Fine mesh will increase the cell count by 8× and take proportionally longer to solve, but you'll need it when the via barrel diameter is less than 3× the mesh cell size.
+Otherwise you're essentially trying to model a cylinder with too few voxels, and the results get sketchy.

 Interpreting the S11 and S21 Results

-For a through-via with no back-drilling on 1.5 mm FR-4, you will see something like this in the output plots:
+For a through-via with no back-drilling on 1.5 mm FR-4, here's what you'll typically see in the output plots:

-S21 (insertion loss): Flat and near 0 dB from DC up to roughly 2 GHz, then a progressive rolloff, with a sharp notch at approximately 3.8 GHz dropping to −15 to −20 dB.
-This is the stub resonance.
-S11 (return loss): Below −20 dB at low frequency, rising to −10 to −15 dB near the stub resonance frequency, then improving again at higher frequencies as the via impedance coincidentally re-matches.
+S21 (insertion loss): Pretty flat and near 0 dB from DC up to roughly 2 GHz, then you'll see a progressive rolloff.
+The real problem shows up as a sharp notch at approximately 3.8 GHz, dropping to somewhere between −15 and −20 dB.
+That's your stub resonance screaming at you.
+S11 (return loss): Starts below −20 dB at low frequency, which is good.
+But then it rises to −10 to −15 dB near the stub resonance frequency as energy reflects back from the impedance mismatch.
+Interestingly, it often improves again at higher frequencies as the via impedance coincidentally re-matches — though by then your signal has already been destroyed by the notch.

-The stub resonance frequency is the critical number.
-For a through-via where the signal enters at the top layer and exits at layer 3 (of a 10-layer board), the stub is the portion of the barrel below layer 3.
-Its resonant frequency is:
+The stub resonance frequency is the critical number you need to extract from this simulation.
+For a through-via where the signal enters at the top layer and exits at layer 3 (say, on a 10-layer board), the stub is everything below layer 3 — the unused portion of the barrel.
+Its resonant frequency follows this relationship:

 fstub=vp4Lstubf_{stub} = \frac{v_p}{4 \cdot L_{stub}}